 You may have noticed your Chromecast video looking tiled and spotty.
 Perhaps you’ve encountered one of several buffering screens when trying to stream your favorite show.
 Whatever the prevailing symptom, the cause can usually be traced to some kind of network issue.

-Still having Wi-Fi trouble?
+Step 4: Is there still Wi-Fi trouble?
 Each Chromecast product (save for the first generation) supports both 2.4GHz and 5GHz network bands.
 Depending on how far your TV and Chromecast are located from your home’s router, you may be better off keeping the device connected to one band over the other.
 The 5GHz band is stronger over short distances, but if your Chromecast is on the opposite end of your home from your router, the 2.4GHz (better long-range connection) band is probably the best bet.

 Depending on how you’ve got your Chromecast connected to your TV for power, you may experience random power cycling.
 If your Chromecast is connected to your TV’s USB input for power, this may be the cause of your trouble.
 Most TV-based USB ports will supply enough juice to power external devices, but there are cases where this may falter.

 One of the best ways to get ahead of this issue is to simply connect your Chromecast using the USB power brick that your device came with.
 This ensures a solid connection for your device at all times and also prevents your Chromecast from rebooting every time you power down your TV.